Multiple abrupt phase transitions in urban transport congestion: Evidence of Congestion Regimes in Real Cities

-Figure~\ref{fig:cities} shows the results for 9~of the networks with clear multiple abrupt transitions, with radius ranging from the $39$~km of Abidjan to the $64$~km of Tianjin.
-Equivalent results for another 21~cities are presented in Supplemental Fig.~S5.
-For these 30~cities, the behavior is very close to that predicted by the GT-model.
-We first highlight that real cities, in general, have between~3 and 5~regimes.
-The additional regimes absorb noise when the transition is not as abrupt as expected.
-Besides this effect, we clearly observe that many cities, indeed, contain the expected regimes where congestion abruptly changes between distant geographical regions.
+Figure~\ref{fig:citiesGTmodel} shows the results for 9~of the networks with clear multiple abrupt transitions, with radius ranging from the $39$~km of Abidjan to the $64$~km of Tianjin.
+Equivalent results for another 21~cities are presented in Fig.~S11 of the Supplemental Material \cite{SM}.
+For these 30~cities, the behavior is very close to our theoretical predictions.
+For illustrative purposes and to compare the real city structure with our synthetic models, in Fig.~\ref{fig:Baghdad}, we present the map of the city of Baghdad, highlighting the $\lambda$ highest betweenness nodes associated to each patch.
+It is possible to recognize the groups of nodes for each congestion regime, either localized in the city center, its perimeter, or in the connections of the city center to the periphery.
+The similarities with the regimes unveiled by the GT-model are outstanding.

-These results have been obtained by averaging the radius of the $\lambda$~largest betweenness nodes for each city and radius, where $\lambda=15$ in Fig.~\ref{fig:cities} and Supplemental Fig.~S5.
-We present in Supplemental Fig.~S6 a sensitivity analysis of the results in Fig.~\ref{fig:cities} for values of $\lambda \in \{2,5,10,15\}$.
-This allows us to conclude that the detected pattern persists by extending our analysis beyond the single congestion node.
+Regarding the number of congestion regimes detected, our automatic method has shown that the analyzed cities have between~3 and 5~regimes.
+However, one has to consider that our method looks for changes in mean and slope, thus, in some situations in which the transition is not so abrupt, the transition itself may be identified as a regime.
+When this happens, the amount of congestion regimes lays between~2 and~3.
+See Fig.~\ref{fig:citiesSoftTransitions} for several examples of that situation.
+The amount of detected abrupt transitions is in clear agreement with the models developed in Sec.~\ref{sec:GTmodel} and \ref{sec:RandomPlanarModels}, where either two or three regimes are detected.
+Anyway, we must remark that our main objective is not to accurately predict the number of transitions, but to point out their existence, and to relate them to the structural discontinuity in urban road networks.

-Among the remaining 48~networks, 43~present softer regime transitions (see Supplemental Fig.~S7) and 5~of them exhibit other patterns (see Supplemental Fig.~S8).
-This makes evident that GT-model does not work properly for all the cities since the landscape characteristics, socio-economic factors and historical background may have different impacts in the morphogenesis of cities \cite{barthelemy2018morphogenesis}.
-These factors may eventually derive into different downtown layouts (other than grid-like), or different connectivity patterns between arterial roads and urban centers, which are not considered by the GT-model.
-See for instance Melbourne, Rio de Janeiro, Mumbai and San Francisco in Supplemental Fig.~S8, as examples.
-These cities present important commonalities: they are all constrained by the sea, with a shape that resembles a peninsula, and with weak connectivity among city differentiated components.
+In this regard, it is important to understand the mechanisms that make transitions abrupt.
+Comparing the left panel of Fig.~\ref{fig:PhaseDiagram} with Figs.~S4 and~S5 of the Supplemental Material \cite{SM}, adding structural noise to our synthetic models turns into shifts and uncertainty of the transitions.
+Similarly, in the context of the DT-MST model, smoother transitions may also be recovered by relaxing the structural discontinuity between arterial and central roads, i.e., making this structural transition occur in a wider spatial range.